ncy08/coachkip-site/README.md

 # Coach Kip Website

 Coach Kip is an AGI-powered running coach platform built as a Vue 3 single-page application.
-This repository contains the frontend website with comprehensive SEO optimization, dual deployment options, and a modern tech stack.
+This repository contains the frontend website with comprehensive SEO optimization, deployed on Vercel, and a modern tech stack.

 ## 🚀 Live Site

 - **Production**: [https://kip.coach](https://kip.coach)
-- **Firebase Project**: coach-kip-d6793
+- **Platform**: Vercel (with automatic www→non-www redirects)

 ## 🏗️ Tech Stack